DataDog/hiring-engineers/answers.md

 ![Monitor ALERT email](/images/3_6_monitor.PNG)
 ![Monitor NO DATA email](/images/3_7_monitor.PNG)

-[^note]  The `{{host.ip}}` variable is not providing the expected value.
+^[note]  The `{{host.ip}}` variable is not providing the expected value.
 I've researched in the documentation to find the definition of the default `host` tag, in order to check field called `host.ip` and giving it the IP value.

   The entry in the infrastructure list is showing the IP field populated with the same IP that is found with the `ifconfig` command.